Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Limitations

 \section{Limitations}

 The proposed method can contribute to producing faithful explanations that capture the predictor's behaviors well.
 However, the fact does not guarantee that the explanations are easy-to-understand for humans.
-There are several studies that explore producing explanations that are easy to understand for humans, which include human-in-the-loop approaches~\cite{Lage2018-tn,gao2022aligning} and using the ground truth of explanations by human annotators~\cite{ross2017right,balayan2020teaching}.
+There are several studies that explore producing explanations that are easy to understand for humans, which include human-in-the-loop approaches~\parencite{Lage2018-tn,gao2022aligning} and using the ground truth of explanations by human annotators~\parencite{ross2017right,balayan2020teaching}.
 When we require easy-to-understand explanations, combining the proposed method with such approaches would result in producing faithful and easy-to-understand explanations.

 The proposed method is applicable to a wide range of predictors and explainers.
 In practice, the computational complexities of the predictor and explainer we use can be barriers to using the proposed method.
 The perturbation-based explainers, such as LIME and KernelSHAP, produce an explanation for an input sample by using $M$ perturbed samples around the input sample.
 In our experiment, $M$ was set to 200, and the mini-batch size was 128.
 This means that $200 \times 128 = 25,600$ samples were used to update the predictor's parameters $\theta$ once.
 For this issue, fast computation is possible by performing the data parallel training using multiple GPUs.
 On the other hand, using Grad-CAM, one of the gradient-based explainers, as an explainer in the proposed method is computationally more efficient than LIME and KernelSHAP because it does not need to increase the sample.
 Note that, although those computational complexities affect training efficiency using the proposed method, the computational complexities of the predictor and explainer in testing are invariant before and after applying the proposed method.